Eat

 Ivy Café Restaurant

-Among the many gems which line the streets of Marlow’s town centre you’ll find Ivy Café Restaurant.
+Among the many gems which line the streets of Marlow’s town centre you can find Ivy Café Restaurant.
 A stylish venue home to a light-filled restaurant, bar and terrace, this locals’ favourite is a real hit for its seasonal British fare, including breakfasts, brunches, lunches and afternoon teas.
-Choose from regularly-refreshed set menus and daily specials and select from a range of mouth-watering offerings to satiate your appetite and fuel your soul.
+Choose from regularly-refreshed set menus and daily specials and select from a range of mouth-watering offerings and tipples.

 Stubbings Garden Tearooms, Maidenhead

-A verdant haven for garden-lovers and green-fingered botanists, Stubbings Garden Tearooms in the neighbouring town of Maidenhead offers a little slice of tranquillity in which to enjoy a moment of foodie indulgence.
-Home to a pretty tearoom overlooking an attractive 18th Century, Grade II listed walled garden, it affords year-round dining just a few miles from Marlow – be it alfresco on the dog-friendly deck or inside in the glass conservatory.
-Known for its delightful breakfasts, lunches and cream teas, you’re sure to find just the dish to hit the spot.
-Oh, it’s licensed, too!
+A verdant haven for garden-lovers and green-fingered botanists, Stubbings Garden Tearooms in the neighbouring town of Maidenhead offers a little slice of tranquillity in which to enjoy a moment of indulgence.
+Home to a pretty tearoom overlooking an attractive 18th century, Grade II listed walled garden, it affords year-round dining just a few miles from Marlow – be it alfresco on the dog-friendly deck or inside in the glass conservatory.
+Known for its delightful breakfasts, lunches and cream teas, you’re sure to find just the dish to capture your attention.

 Fat Duck, Bray - Three Michelin Stars